About this day

 Dying to be beautiful Kathryn Harkup, Chemist and author

-Throughout history humans have embellished their appearance.
-Agonies have been endured and lives risked for the body beautiful.
+Throughout history agonies have been endured and lives risked for the body beautiful.
 From “blind” dates to killer cosmetics we will explore the perils of trying to obtain personal perfection.
 Fashion can be fatal.

 About Kathryn Harkup